 BTBL permits schools with qualifying students to have an institutional account with our service.
 Through this account, teachers are able to order digital talking book players and audio and braille books for their students, and/or sign up for access to BARD to download audio and braille files directly to a compatible device.

 Teachers may wonder why they should get a BTBL account.
 In short, your students with visual and/or physical impairments need it!
 Our collection is similar to a public library, offering recreational reading materials on a large variety of topics.
 Although we do not offer traditional textbooks, we do have many of the other titles used in school settings.
 Best of all, our books are all human narrated, so it is a better reading experience when compared to other services that offer synthesized speech narration (such as Bookshare).
 Lastly, BTBL offers free, lifetime membership—students using the service today will be able to continue service as long as they want!
 To review the similarities and differences between book services available to students, see the attached book services comparison chart of NLS (BTBL), Bookshare, and Learning Ally.

 Already have a school account?

-Please fill out the 2016-2017 School Recertification paperwork by October 1st, 2016.
+Recertification paperwork for the 2017-2018 school year will be posted soon.
 The National Library Service of the Blind and Physically Handicapped (NLS), Library of Congress, requires every school recertify at the beginning of the new school year.
 This enables BTBL to verify that the schools are utilizing the service with qualifying students.

 Tips and Tools